peraktong/Cannon-Experiment/README.md

 # Cannon-Experiment
-The Cannon 2: Compressed sensing edition
+-The Cannon 2: Compressed sensing edition
-Add three parameters to the fit spectrum model
+-Add three parameters to the fit spectrum model
-The model is still under construction
+-The model is still under construction

 # Authors
 - Jason Cao (NYU)